neorusse/image-uploader/README.md

-# image-processor
+# image-uploader
-A service that compresses an images and store it in a Google Cloud Storage Bucket and then an SMS to Web Admin
+A service that receives an images and store it in a Google Cloud Storage Bucket and then an SMS to Company CEO